Omidou/Natural-disasters-data-story/index.md

 ## Abstract

 Natural disasters, such as earthquakes, hurricanes, floods and wildfires, occur every year causing a lot of damage.
 Over the years, there has been a growing concern on the extent of climate change and on the potential impact it has on our current environment.
-The theories on the origin and on the nature of climate change have been flowing, there is still a lot of uncertainty on what to expect with it, but a shifting in the frequency and in the areas impacted by natural disasters has already been observed.
+The theories on the origin and on the nature of climate change have been flowing, there is still a lot of uncertainty on what to expect with it, but a shifting in the frequency and in the areas impacted by natural disasters has already been observed. <br>

 Every year, natural disasters impact the lives of thousands of people across the world, and as the main cause of many disruptions in the world, it is fair to expect the impact of these unfortunate events to spread to the media and the press.
-This story aims to depict how quotations taken from the news are able to reflect the natural events that have taken place and impacted the real world, and in a reverse manner, how the impact of natural disasters can be observed in the media.
+This story aims to depict how quotations taken from the news are able to reflect the natural events that have taken place and impacted the real world, and in a reverse manner, how the impact of natural disasters can be observed in the media. <br>

 <!---
 TO ADD THE INTERACTIVE PLOT
 -->
-<div style="width: 100%; height: 80vh; text-align: center"><iframe src="figures/left_map.html" style="width: 100%; height: 100%; text-align: center; background-color: transparent; border: 0px none transparent; padding: 0px;"></iframe>Map of the number of hurricanes across the US<br></div>
+<div style="width: 100%; height: 80vh; text-align: center"><iframe src="figures/left_map.html" style="width: 100%; height: 100%; text-align: center; background-color: transparent; border: 0px none transparent; padding: 0px;"></iframe>Map of the number of hurricanes across the US</div><br>

 <!---
 margin-left: auto; margin-right: auto;